Lahn-Eifel-Bahn: Rolling stock

 The Lahn-Eifel-Bahn is operated by DB Regio Südwest with diesel multiple units of class 640 (Alstom Coradia LINT 27), 643 (Bombardier Talent) and 648 (LINT 41).

 Before the timetable change, rolling stock of class 640 and 648 operated on the network of the DreiLänderBahn and were stationed in Siegen.
 Talent railcars, which were made available by DB Regio NRW, were also used.

 Trains usually run as single sets in normal operation.
 In the peak hour some trips are also operated as double sets.
 The class 640 vehicles often operate as double sets in normal operations.

 Fares

 Between Kaisersesch and Diez the fares of the Verkehrsverbund Rhein-Mosel (Rhine-Mosel Transport Association, VRM) apply.
 The Länderticket for Rhineland-Palatinate, which is called the Rheinland-Pfalz Ticket, and the Rheinland-Pfalz Ticket + Luxemburg apply as far as Limburg, as well as when changing to the trains of the Limburg-Staffel–Siershahn railway or the Limburg–Altenkirchen railway as far as Elz Süd and Wilsenroth in Hesse.

+Between Limburg and Gießen the fare of the Rhein-Main-Verkehrsverbund (RMV) applies, the Hessenticket is valid as well.

-The Quer-durchs-Land-Ticket and the Schönes-Wochenende-Ticket can be used on the whole Lahn-Eifel-Bahn.
+The Quer-durchs-Land-Ticket can be used on the whole Lahn-Eifel-Bahn.